-- Throughout our two completed campaigns (2014 World Cup and 2016 Rio Olympics & Paralympics in Brazil), It’s a Penalty, together with our partners, have facilitated the rescue of 16,303 victims of child sexual exploitation, and prevented thousands more children from becoming victims.
+- Throughout our two completed campaigns (2014 World Cup and 2016 Rio Olympics & Paralympics in Brazil), It’s a Penalty, together with our partners, have facilitated the protection and rescue of 16,303 victims of child exploitation, and prevented thousands more children from becoming victims.

 - Since our launch, we have reached and impacted a total of 519 million people worldwide, enabling them to play a part in building a better and safer world for children before, during, and after these major sporting events.

 - In order to educate and equip people all over the world, enabling them to protect children on a global scale, we have produced a first-of-its-kind Map with information on how to report a crime of abuse, exploitation or trafficking in every country: www.itsapenalty.org/makeareport.
 We are also developing a global safeguarding It’s a Penalty App, which is available for download in 2018.

 - We encourage worldwide collaboration in contributing to the elimination of modern-day slavery and eradication of these forms of violence against children.
 To achieve these goals, It’s a Penalty brings together the biggest names in sport, governing sporting bodies (e.g. the IOC, World Rugby & CGF), international airlines, hotels, governments, law enforcers, tourism & transport services, corporations, international NGOs and members of the public.

 - To disrupt the global cycle of abuse, exploitation and trafficking, we strive for systematic change – our Research & Advocacy project, in partnership with the Commonwealth Secretariat, aims to improve anti-child sexual exploitation legislation within Commonwealth states (currently only 6/52 have such crucial legislation in place).